Chris Evert Charities Raises Funds and Awards Scholarships |

 Talk to your doctor about vaccinations (shots).
 Most vaccinations are safe and recommended during pregnancy.
 Some vaccines protect women against infections that can cause birth defects.
 Having the right vaccinations at the right time can help keep a woman and her baby healthy.

 Reach and maintain a healthy weight.
 A woman who is obese before pregnancy is at a higher risk for complications during pregnancy.
 Obesity also increases the risk of several serious birth defects.
 If a woman is overweight or obese, she should talk with her doctor about ways to reach a healthy weight before she gets pregnant.
+Keep diabetes under control.
+Poor control of diabetes during pregnancy increases the chances for birth defects and other problems for the baby.
+It can also cause serious complications for the woman.
+Proper healthcare before and during pregnancy can help prevent birth defects and other poor outcomes.
+See a health care professional regularly.
+Women planning a pregnancy should be sure to see their doctor and start prenatal care as soon as they think they might be pregnant.
+It is important to see the doctor regularly throughout pregnancy, so women should keep all their prenatal care appointments.

 Pregnancy is an exciting time, but it also can be stressful.
 Knowing that you are doing all that you can to get ready for pregnancy, staying healthy during pregnancy, and giving your baby a healthy start in life will help you to have peace of mind.